zachariasnathalia/login-page-with-HTML-CSS-BOOTSTRAP/README.md

-# login-page-with-HTML-CSS-BOOTSTRAP
+# signup-page-with-HTML-CSS-BOOTSTRAP
-Simple login page using HTML, CSS and Bootstrap (no responsive).
+Simple sign up page using HTML, CSS and Bootstrap (no responsive).

 Still learning.
 Feel free to sugest improvements.